safesoftware/helm-charts/README-RemoteEngine.md

 See all available parameters below.

+## Ingress Migration Notes

+This chart now targets the official [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/), see [Community Ingress NGINX retirement](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/).
+If you are migrating from previous chart versions that used community `ingress-nginx`, update your values as follows:

+1. Keep `deployment.useHostnameIngress=true` when using the official NGINX Ingress Controller.
+2. Set `deployment.hostname` to a DNS hostname (for example `fmeflow.example.com` or `localhost`).
+Do not use an IP address with hostname-based ingress.
+3. Replace old `nginx.ingress.kubernetes.io/*` annotations with `nginx.org/*` annotations.
+4. Sticky session defaults were removed.
+If your deployment depended on sticky sessions, configure an alternative strategy outside these chart defaults.
+5. If `deployment.disableTLS=false`, set `deployment.tlsSecretName` to use your own certificate, or leave it empty to use the chart-managed self-signed secret.

 ## Configuration

 The following table lists the configurable parameters of the FME Flow helm chart and their default values.